 I was looking for a way to bring all my production notes together under one roof and heard about this thing called blogging.
 These are notes I began gathering while in film school and have built upon for the past 20 plus years as an award-winning video/tv producer (River Run Productions), photographer and filmmaker.
 (Several of my short films have won awards to go along with many Aurora, Telly, Communicator, Addy and Emmy Awards.)

-Outside of living in Miami, Los Angeles and Orlando I spent ten years living in Iowa —and those years greatly shaped my Outsider mentality.
+Outside of living in Miami, Los Angeles and my hometown Orlando (where I am now based) I spent ten years living in Iowa —and those years greatly shaped my Outsider mentality.
 It was those years in Iowa (2003-2013) where I saw the digital revolution and social media really begin to fly.
 Filmmakers began to evolve from shooting mostly film to shooting mostly digitally, and You Tube, Twitter, Facebook, blogging, Kickstarter, Indigogo and the like emerged providing new avenues to explore in the world of independent filmmaking in and outside of Los Angeles.

 And though I’ve written many unproduced feature scripts, this blog serves mainly as a conduit for notes and quotes gathered from top screenwriters and directors in the field with the hope that they will give a sense of direction to those wanting to write screenplays and make movies—especially those in unusual places.